E-Group: Current Research

 Current research on E Groups has produced many important findings.
 The first of these is that early E Groups were made by clearing the landscape to bedrock then forming the bedrock into something with building like features.
 This bedrock was later encased by E Group reconstruction fills.
 Forming of bedrock is a common practice and important motif found across ancient America.

 A second result has come from the analysis of varying E Group sizes and locations.
 One E Group variant found in Belize (Robin et al. 2012) is small enough and within close enough proximity to a residential complex that it can be inferred the E Group was used by a single family.
 This is in contrast to the Uaxactún E Group that would have been used by the whole populous.
 We would like to be able to use E Groups to study population density and societal structure further however a lot of later occupation has made this hard to do.

 Finally, it has been discovered that most E Groups are placed strategically along crucial Mesoamerican trade routes.
 This calls for further investigation into the purpose of E Groups and whether they might have served some economic purposes.

 Pseudo E-Groups

 In 2006, archaeologist, Thomas Guderjan, conducted research on, what he called, "Pseudo E-Groups."
-This term refers to the regional variant of E-Groups, mainly residing in Eastern Peten during the Late Classic period.
+This term refers to the regional variant of E-Groups, mainly residing in northwestern Belize during the Late Classic period.
 These sites mainly consisted of two buildings joined by a mutual substructure.
 Additionally, Pseudo E-Groups lack a western building that acts as an observatory.
-This difference is only correlated with the E-Groups in Eastern Peten.
+This difference is only correlated with the E-Groups in northwestern Belize.
 To date, there are currently four known Pseudo E-Groups: Blue Creek, Chan Chich, San Jose, Quam Hill.